The Past and Present of Climate Activism

 Panel 6 – Prefiguration and grassroots transformation

-Niccolò Bertuzzi – “The energy transition(s) in Catalonia, Corsica, and Sardinia: Between sufficiency, sustainability”
+Niccolò Bertuzzi (University of Parma) – “The energy transition(s) in Catalonia, Corsica, and Sardinia: Between sufficiency, sustainability, and sovereignty”

-Pablo Lapuente Tiana – “Bringing Environmentalism Down to Earth: The Case of Earth Uprisings in France”
+Pablo Lapuente Tiana (Stockholm University) – “Bringing Environmentalism Down to Earth: The Case of Earth Uprisings in France”

-Dimitra Spatharidou – “Narrating Climate Justice in Greek Civil Society”
+Dimitra Spatharidou (University of Macedonia/Holistic) – “Narrating Climate Justice in Greek Civil Society”

 16.15-17.00 Final wrap up and forward planning

-The RETOOL project has received funding from the European Union's HORIZON EUROPE Research and Innovation Programme under grant agreement No 101132661.
+The RETOOL project has received funding from the European Union's HORIZON EUROPE Research and Innovation Programme under grand agreement No 101132661.